Meteorites Land at Rooks Heath School

 The lunar samples were collected in the late 1960s and early 1970s during some of NASA’s first manned space missions to the Moon.
 During these missions, a staggering 382kg of material was brought back to Earth – mostly for use by scientists, but small quantities are used for educational purposes.

 Samples like these can tell us a great deal about the planets from which they originate, but there is still much to learn.
-We hope that this will encourage students from Rooks Heath College to become the next generation of space scientists.
+We hope that this will encourage students from Rooks Heath School to become the next generation of space scientists.

 Ms Ul-Haq, Head of Science